RouxRC/gazouilleur/README.md

 ## Requirements

  * [MongoDB](http://www.mongodb.org/) is required: below is an example to install it on Debian/Ubuntu:
+_Note:_ MongoDB being limited to 2Go databases on 32bit systems, it is recommanded to install Gazouilleur on a 64bit machine for extreme use of the twitter keyword tracking functionnality.
   + Edit your apt `sources.list` file and add the following line:

   ```bash